lmu-dbs/gedi/README.md

 This repository contains the codebase for the interactive web application tool (iGEDI) as well as for the [GEDI paper](https://mcml.ai/publications/gedi.pdf) accepted at the BPM'24 conference.
 Our documentation also includes both frameworks.
 From [General Usage](#general-usage) and beyond, documentation refers especially to reproducibility of the [GEDI paper](https://mcml.ai/publications/gedi.pdf).

+A video tutorial on how to use this tool can be found [here](https://youtu.be/9iQhaYwyQ9E).

 ## Table of Contents

 - [Interactive Web Application (iGEDI)](#interactive-web-application)